Régional: History

-Destinations

 Fleet

 The Régional fleet includes the following aircraft in March 2013, the average fleet age is 12.3 years.

 It became the first European operator of the Embraer E190 on 23 November 2006, when the first of six on order was delivered.
 The 100-seat aircraft would operate domestic and intra-European services in full Air France colours.
 Régional received its first Embraer E170 of 6 orders, which wears the new Régional logo, on September 2, 2008.

 The Embraer E190s are part of a new order over the Air France-KLM group with another 18 further options.
 All Fokkers have been transferred to KLM Cityhopper.
 The last propeller aircraft Embraer EMB-120 left the fleet on October 10, 2008, replaced by the ERJ-135.

 Head office

 The head office of the airline was located on the grounds of Nantes Atlantique Airport in Bouguenais, near Nantes.
 The head office was adjacent to the airport hotels.
 Nantes Atlantique Airport had the head office of Regional Airlines, the largest of the three companies that were merged into the new Régional.